jeena/fxsync-docker/README.md

 ## Background

+Firefox browser data can be synced across devices.
+The sync service is normally provided by Mozilla.
+This is selfhosted alternative server written in Rust and dockerized for easier deployment.

 `syncstorage-rs` has a [docker release on docker-hub](https://hub.docker.com/r/mozilla/syncstorage-rs/) but it also needs a database to run, which this docker-compose.yaml helps setting up and connecting.